Wladimir Klitschko: Klitschko vs. Mormeck, Thompson II, Wach

 In the first round, both fighters were cautious, patiently studying each other.
 Klitschko became more dominant in the second, working mostly with his jab.
 Thompson unsuccessfully went for the attack and in the process fell to the canvas.
 The referee did not rule it a knockdown.
 In the third round, Thompson hurt Klitschko for the first time in the fight with a counter left hand but was still being outboxed by Klitschko.
 In the fifth round, Klitschko pressed Thompson into a corner and hurt him with a straight right hand, knocking him down.
 Thompson beat the count but looked hurt, however he was able to survive that round.
 Klitschko continued his assault in the sixth, sending Thompson down again with a flurry of shots.
 Thompson got up but had to hold on to the ropes to stand, which prompted the referee to stop the fight, declaring Klitschko the winner by sixth-round TKO.
 "From the beginning, I had no doubt that I would successfully defend the titles.
 But it was hard to time an accurate shot.
 Thompson was elusive, he didn't lose an eye contact at any moment in the fight and was able to see most of my punches", said Klitschko in a post-fight interview.
 It was his twelfth consecutive title defence, the third-most in heavyweight history.
 CompuBox stats showed Klitschko landed 51 of 121 total punches thrown (42%) and Thompson landed only 25 of 183 thrown (14%).

+Shortly afterwards, Klitschko signed a new 5–fight deal with RTL.
+According to the agreement, for each fight Klitschko was guaranteed €3 million for broadcasting rights and €117,000 for each of the 23 ads shown by the network throughout the fight, or approximately €2.7 million total.

-There was first mention of a potential Klitschko vs. Mariusz Wach (27-0, 15 KOs) fight in August 2011 when Klitschko's team approached Wach's promoters for a fight, however nothing materialised.
+There was first mention of a potential Klitschko vs. Mariusz Wach (27–0, 15 KOs) fight in August 2011 when Klitschko's team approached Wach's promoters for a fight, however nothing materialised.
 Wach's promoter Global Boxing stated that it was Klitschko's advisor Shelly Finkel that contacted them.
 Bernd Boente denied these claims.
 In August 2012, serious negotiations took place for the fight.
 A date in November was considered with the venue likely to be in Hamburg, Germany.
 Terms were fully agreed within days of the negotiations for the fight to take place 10 November.
 Klitschko revealed he would train with Johnathon Banks due to Steward recovering from a bowel operation.
 On 25 October, Steward died at the age of 68.
 The fight was the first time in his 16-year professional career that he had faced an opponent taller than himself.
 At 2.02 metres tall, with a reach of 2.08 metres and weighing 251 pounds, Wach was four centimetres taller than Klitschko with a reach two centimetres longer.
 In Poland, the fight was available via pay-per-view platform on Canal+ Sport for 39 zł and Polsat Sport for 40 zł.